User Guide

 Date Format: DD-MMM-YYYY

-refers to the first 3 letters of the month andYYYY
+whereDDrefers to the day,MMMrefers to the first 3 letters of the month andYYYYrefers to the year.

 Examples: